learn-academy-2022-alpha/week-6-assessment-CarRamos/interview-questions.md

   Researched answer: Many resetful routs can take params but the one that must have them is Delete.
 You have to know specifically what you are deleting

+  The RESTful routes that must always have params passed through them are delete, show, and update.
+These three routes are specific and need additional information to be passed.

 3. Name three rails generator commands.
 What is created by each?